ryssbowh/craft-themes/DEVELOPERS.md

 Each element of the page (layouts, regions, blocks, field and file displayers) templates can be overriden by your themes using a specific folder structure that allows much granularity.

-Let's say you have an `entry` layout for a entry type `blog`, a region `header`, a view mode `small`, a block `latestBlogs`, a field `content`, a field displayer `redactor`, a file displayer `image` and a group `left`.
-The precedence of templates would look like this, by order of importance :

-Layouts :
+If you have a layout of type `entry` for an entry type `blog` and a view mode `default`, the layout templates will take this precedence :

 ```
-layouts/entry/blog/small.twig
+layouts/entry/blog/default.twig
 layouts/entry/blog.twig
 layouts/entry.twig
 layouts/layout.twig
 ```
-Regions :
+If you have a region `header` for a layout of type `entry` for an entry type `blog`, the region templates will take this precedence :
 ```
 regions/entry/blog/region-header.twig
 regions/entry/blog/region.twig